Private members-only forum

 I work in this industry and unfortunately this is very common.
 The good news is that when people actually push back with legal representation, companies usually settle.

 NAL, but from what I've read, you should send a written demand.
-That said, definitely get a lawyer to look at the specifics.
+Of course the details matter a lot here.

 I ended up having everything documented, which cost about $3-6 but saved me a lot more in the long run.

 NAL, but from what I've read, you should check your state's specific laws.
-That said, definitely get a lawyer to look at the specifics.
+Every situation is different so YMMV.